-Grant Evans, Project Manager
+Grant Evans, Senior Project Manager

-Grant has over 16 years of experience and has been with Woodson for 8 years working on a wide variety of projects including roadway/ thoroughfare design, on-call municipal engineering/consulting, single family housing developments, multi-family apartment complexes, industrial and commercial sites.
+Grant has over 18 years of experience and has been with Woodson since 2011 working on a wide variety of projects including roadway/ thoroughfare design, on-call municipal engineering/consulting, single family housing developments, multi-family apartment complexes, industrial and commercial sites.
 His experience includes preparing construction plans, technical specifications and contract documents.
 He has also been involved with training new hires on CAD software, design standards, and operating procedures.
 Grant has been an integral part of the Firm’s construction administration projects by attending weekly meetings and working closely with the contractor providing a key link with the client.
 He is proficient with MicroStation, AutoCAD Civil 3D, AutoTURN, and Flowmaster, GIS and Carlson Natural Retrograde.
 He recently completed an intensive training course through FHWA and ADOT covering the Design and Construction of ADA Facilities.

 Timber Sky, Flagstaff – Grant was the Designer for this 200-acre, 1500-unit development in Flagstaff which included an infrastructure plan with water and sewer system analysis and design, a drainage report, and stormwater management.
 His work included preparation of construction estimates as well as construction documents including street design, sewer and water infrastructure, grading and drainage, stormwater management infrastructure.
 After Woodson provided all planning, surveying and engineering, the project moved to the construction in spring, 2018.